grahamstark/ScottishTaxBenefitModel.jl/docs/ima_paper_draft.md

 The analysis uses a heavily adapted version of Scotben [@SB-GITHUB], a microsimulation model of Scotland written in the Julia programming language.
 The model is fully open source [^FN-GIT-SB].
 This section briefly discusses this model; for more, the primary source is of course the Github repository; there is also a model development blog [^FN-SB-BLOG], and two online presentations, one from the 2022 Online IMA conference [^FN-SB-PRES].

 Scotben is a conventionally structured static tax-benefit model, in the family of models branching out from the Institute for Fiscal Studies TAXBEN2 [@TAXBEN2] (two fof the present authors, Reed and Stark, were developers of TAXBEN2).
-Emphasis is put on modularity and careful encapuslation of the key data structures: households, tax systems and so on [^FN-SB-MODULES].
-Scotben is developed "Test First" [^FN-TEST-FIRST]: tests of the functionality in a module ("unit tests") are written before development of the module itself, and we write only ythe code needed to pass the tests [^FN-SB-IT-TESTS].
+Emphasis is put on modularity and careful encapsulation of the key data structures: households, tax systems and so on [^FN-SB-MODULES].
+Scotben is developed "Test First" [^FN-TEST-FIRST]: tests of the functionality in a module ("unit tests") are written before development of the module itself, and we write only the code needed to pass the tests [^FN-SB-IT-TESTS].
 Modularity and test-driven development are excellent investments.
 The modular organisation makes it easy to bolt together variants of the model for different purposes [^FN-TB-EXAMPLES] and continually running test suite during development minimises the chances of introducing new errors.
 The development phase of the PPPC model took just 6 weeks in total.

 By 'static' here, we of course mean:

 1. the model is single-period; and
-2. that there are no behavoural adjustments: benefits are fully taken up, taxes not avioded, and there are no labour supply responses.
+2. that there are no behavioural adjustments: benefits are fully taken up, taxes not avoided, and there are no labour supply responses.

 However, the clean design makes it much easier to add these things as needed; for example, we can map complete budget constraints more accurately than rival models, in just a few lines of code [^FN-TB-BC]